rashidwassan/today-i-learned/devops/docker.md

 - Traditionally, a VM sits on top of the hypervisor, which sits on host operating system, which again sits on top of the hardware.
 - In containerization, Container sits on top of the Docker engine which then sits on OS sitting on hardware.

+## Dockerfile
+- Is a blueprint for building an docker image.

 ## Containers
-- Container is
+- Container can be called as a microcomputer having its own CPU, memory, storage, & network.
 - Multiple containers run on single kernel unlike VMs.
 - Containers have layered file system.
 - It holds the entire packages that are needed to run the applications.

 ## Image
-- Image is snapshot of a container, it is a read only binary for building docker containers.
+- Image is snapshotor a template of a container, it is a read only binary for building docker containers.
 - You cannot change or modify the image.

 ## Ways to create an image